MD/Master of Bioethics (MBE)

 Current Perelman medical students are eligible to take up to 3 elective courses in the Department of Medical Ethics & Health Policy before formally applying.
 Many students will take a bioethics course in their first year to test the waters, so to speak.
 Taking an elective course is an excellent way to learn about the course load, time commitment, and to help determine if the MBE is right for you.
 Please refer to the PSOM Additional Course Policy for information on tuition implications.
 Also, please note that all BIOE courses must be taken for a grade not pass/fail, and any course taken before applying to the MBE program will count towards the MBE upon acceptance.

 Once a student is accepted into the MD/MBE program, the student will connect with the Dr. Lance Wahlert, MBE Program Director, to develop a curriculum plan.
 In the final year, each student in the Master of Bioethics program will be assigned a faculty adviser, who will guide the student in his/her final research project.
 Additional student supervision will be given by members of the Department faculty, as well as other faculty at Penn working in various areas of bioethics.

-After a curriculum plan is developed, the student is encouraged to meet with Helene Weinberg in the Registrar’s Office of the Medical School to discuss the plan and seek approval from the Medical School.
+After a curriculum plan is developed, the student is encouraged to meet with the Associate Director of the Combined Degree Office and the PSOM Registrar to discuss the plan and seek approval from the Medical School.

 Students are strongly encouraged to meet with a staff member in the PSOM Financial Aid Office to discuss financial issues.